-Florida Statute 1003.22 F.S (5) (e) provides that an authorized school official may issue a temporary exemption, for up to 30 school days, to permit a student who transfers within the State of Florida into a new county to attend class until his or her records can be obtained.
+Florida Statute 1003.22 F.S (5) (e) provides that an authorized school official may issue a temporary exemption, for up to 30 school days, to permit a student who transfers into a new county to attend class until his or her records can be obtained.
 Children and youth who are experiencing homelessness shall be given a temporary exemption for 30 school days.
 The public school health nurse is responsible for follow up of each such student until proper documentation or immunizations are obtained.